Age is mostly a matter of mind. If you don't mind, it doesn't matter.

 • Types of Resources to Look For:

-• Volunteer Organizations: Connect skills with community needs.
+• Volunteer Organizations: Connecting Skills with Community Needs.
 (Tampa Example: Seniors In Service of Tampa Bay connects volunteers 55+ with opportunities serving seniors, veterans, and children.)

 • Lifelong Learning Institutes (LLIs): Often affiliated with colleges/universities, offering non-credit courses, lectures, and discussion groups for older adults.
 (Tampa Example: Osher Lifelong Learning Institute (OLLI) at USF.)

-• Libraries & Community Centers: Offer workshops (tech help, crafts, writing), book clubs, lectures, and social events, often free or low-cost.
+• Libraries & Community Centers: Offer workshops (tech help, crafts, writing), book clubs, lectures, and social events, often at no cost or with low fees.
 (Tampa Example: Hillsborough County Public Library Cooperative.)

 • Senior Centers: Provide social activities, fitness classes, meals, health screenings, and support services.

-• Hobby/Interest Groups: Use platforms like Meetup.com, check local community boards (online or physical), or ask at libraries/community centers to find groups for everything from hiking and birdwatching to crafting and board games.
+• Hobby/Interest Groups: Use platforms like Meetup.com, check local community boards (online or in person), or inquire at libraries and community centers to find groups for a wide range of activities, from hiking and birdwatching to crafting and board games.

 • Transportation Services: Many areas offer specialized transportation options for seniors who no longer drive.
 Your Area Agency on Aging is a good starting point.